Honey Sore Throat Suckers | Easy To Make At Home

 Why it’s great for your throat

 Because of its antibacterial properties, honey is a natural wood healer.
 It reduces inflammation and works quickly to relieve a sore throat.
 It also coats the throat, offering a bit of numbing to the pain.
+I’m all for a delicious way to combat a sore mouth.

 When sick, along with enjoying these suckers, make sure you’re: